Explore a range of programs available at the University of Melbourne to help you improve your English and communication skills.

-- Graduate engineering and IT students: See the Melbourne School of Engineering website.
+- Graduate engineering and IT students: See the Faculty of Engineering and IT website.

 Melbourne Talks is a free, six-week peer-to-peer program hosted by the Student Peer Leader Network in partnership with Academic Skills.
 It is open to all University of Melbourne students.

 Academic Skills offers a range of workshops around language and communication.
 Check out our workshops page to find out more and see when they are running.